kjepo/lisp/README.md

 These objects are stored in 32-bit integers, but to separate them we use 3 bits as a tag for the 8 different kinds of objects.
 The tag can be stored in the lower 3 bits or in the 3 most significant bits.
-The trade-offs between these are:
+The trade-offs between these are described in the next section but I have opted for storing the tag in the lower 3 bits.

 ## Store the tag in the most significant bits